-- Network authorization-Applies authorization for network services, such as IKE. - Event manager authorization-Applies an authorization method for authorizing an event manager (fault manager).
-RADIUS servers are not allowed to be configured for the event manager (fault manager) authorization.
+- XR EXEC authorization-Applies authorization for starting an XR EXEC session. - Network authorization-Applies authorization for network services, such as IKE. - Event manager authorization-Applies an authorization method for authorizing an event manager (fault manager).
 You are allowed to use TACACS+ or locald.